 On November 15, 2011, Metro Fire sold tax-exempt Lease Revenue Bonds with interest rates ranging from 3% to 5.125% and a face value of \$12,960,000 at a premium of \$85,926, of which \$11,786,000 was available to replenish reserves used to fund the headquarters building, building improvements, purchase of firefighting and computer equipment and to pay off the note payable of \$74,509.
 Portions of the bonds mature annually until May 15, 2041.
 Standard & Poor's Rating Agency rated the bonds at AA-.
+The bonds may be optionally redeemed at par plus accrued interest on or after May 15, 2022.

 The bond indenture contains a provision, that in the event of default, the outstanding principal balance and accrued interest may be declared due and payable immediately.
-Three fire stations with a net book value of \$9,281,740 as of June 30, 2020 were used as security for the bonds.
-At the end of the year, the bond maturities (excluding unamortized premiums of \$60,853) were as follows:
+Three fire stations with a net book value of \$7,740,156 as of year-end were used as security for the bonds.
+At the end of the year, the bond maturities (excluding unamortized premiums of \$57,932) were as follows: